ghodss/kubernetes.github.io/docs/user-guide/configmap/index.md

 ### Use-Case: Consume ConfigMap in environment variables

-ConfigMaps can be used to populate the value of command line arguments.
+ConfigMaps can be used to populate environment variables.
 As an example, consider the following ConfigMap:

 ```yaml